SimplifiedDevOps/Project3-AI_Driven_IaC_Management/README.md

 - **OpenAI Rate Limits**: Monitor OpenAI API usage and ensure rate limits are not exceeded.
 Consider using batching where possible.

 ## Conclusion
 The AI-Driven IaC Management System provides an end-to-end solution for infrastructure management, utilizing AI and automation to streamline the IaC lifecycle.
-By integrating feedback-based learning, the system continuously improves its accuracy and efficiency, delivering reliable and optimized infrastructure configuration
+By integrating feedback-based learning, the system continuously improves its accuracy and efficiency, delivering reliable and optimized infrastructure configurations.